 This Beer Pizza Dough is an easy pizza recipe.
 Doesn’t matter whether you like thick or thin crust it is perfect for both.
 Top with whatever you choose, veggies, sausage, red sauce or no sauce!
 So good.

 Who doesn’t love pizza?
 I know we do, from a delicious Potato Pizza to a simple White Pizza.
 But this time I decided to give a Beer Pizza Dough a try.
 Instead of using all water I substituted half with beer, I also used just a little bit of yeast, and it turned out to be delicious.
 I like to top ours with a simple pizza sauce, sliced mushrooms and some chopped pancetta and of course don’t forget the shredded mozzarella!

 How to make it

-In a large bowl or mixing bowl add the lukewarm water, room temperature beer and sprinkle the yeast on top, let sit 5-10 minutes, then combine.
+In a large bowl or stand mixer add the lukewarm water, room temperature beer and sprinkle the yeast on top, let sit, then stir to combine.

 Mix in the flour and olive oil, then add the salt.
-Knead with the dough hook for 5-7 minutes or by hand for 10-12 minutes, until you have a smooth compact dough that pulls away from the sides of the bowl.
+Knead with the dough hook or by hand until you have a smooth compact dough that pulls away from the sides of the bowl.

 Move the dough to a lightly floured flat surface and knead a few time to form a ball, place in a lightly oil bowl, roll the dough to cover lightly in oil.
 Cover the bowl with plastic wrap, a re-usable plastic bowl cover or a clean tea towel, place in a warm draft free area and let rise until doubled.

 Place the dough on a lightly floured flat surface and knead a few times, the dough can be divided in 2, to make 2 thin crust pizza or leave as one to make a large thick crust pizza.
 Choice is yours.
-Cover the dough with a tea towel and let rest 20 minutes.
+Cover the dough balls with a tea towel and let rest.

-Form the dough into desired shape, (I always use a cookie sheet and I shape the dough right on the sheet, or you can use a round pizza pan, top with your favourite pizza toppings, if using a pizza stone form the dough on a floured board, add the toppings then move to the hot stone.
+Form the dough into desired shape, I always use a baking sheet and I shape the dough right on the sheet, or you can use a round pizza pan, top with your favourite pizza toppings, if using a pizza stone form the dough on a floured board, add the toppings then move to the hot stone.
 Bake, when done, remove from the oven, top with cheese and bake again until melted.